Turkish Submitted Surnames

 From Turkish zengin

-, ultimately from the Persian سنگين (sangin)
+meaning "rich", ultimately from Persian سنگين (sangin)